 Ritchie is a National Arts Strategies 2015 Creative Community Fellow and a 2014 Indie Arts Award winner.
-She has juried exhibitions for Windows on Chapel Hill, the Durham Art Guild, Artspace and the Block Gallery in Raleigh, served on panels for the Duke University Women’s Center, ArtCon Duke, Artspace and the Visual Art Exchange Ignite Conference, and is a member of the Exhibition Committee at Waterworks Visual Arts Center in Salisbury, North Carolina.
-She also co-created the Creative Mentorship Program which, through a partnership between the Durham Art Guild and Student U, pairs emerging high school-age artists with local professional artists to take ownership of their artistic ability and unique creative voices.
+She has juried exhibitions for Windows on Chapel Hill, the Durham Art Guild, Artspace and the Block Gallery in Raleigh, served on panels for the Duke University Women’s Center, ArtCon Duke, Artspace and the Visual Art Exchange Ignite Conference, and is a member of the Art Committee for Durham County Library and the Exhibition Committee at Waterworks Visual Arts Center in Salisbury, North Carolina.
+From 2012 – 2016, Laura also worked for the Durham Art Guild as the Education and Outreach Coordinator where she co-created their Creative Mentorship Program.

 Kerry Crocker is the Director of Operations and Fundraising Event Coordinator for The Carrack.
 She first joined The Carrack in 2013 after spending time there with long-time friend and excellent volunteer Libby Lynn.
 The following year, Crocker organized and curated interface || interference, a juried group exhibition at The Carrack.
 After working on the show within The Carrack’s framework, being given resources like space, access to great volunteer person-power and exhibition advice, all for free, she became hooked.
 Crocker then started volunteering regularly to staff the gallery and realized how much she enjoyed the opportunity to have interesting conversations with complete strangers.